What is the Immune System and the Role of Endocannabinoid System

-Cannabidiol (CBD)—a beneficial cannabinoid that can help improve consumers’ overall well-being and quality of life.
-Even though CBD is non-psychoactive, research demonstrates it can deliver numerous medicinal and therapeutic benefits that can make a positive difference in one’s day-to-day routine.
+Cannabidiol (CBD)—a cannabinoid that can help improve consumers’ overall well-being and quality of life.
+Even though CBD is non-psychoactive, research demonstrates it can deliver numerous nutrients that can make a positive difference in one’s day-to-day routine.
 Countless CBD products are used nowadays, especially infused oils, tinctures, and topicals.
 You may wonder how CBD oil works though.
 How does this cannabinoid interact with our bodies?
 What is CBD’s link to our endocannabinoid system?
 Keep reading to find out!

 All humans and mammals have an endocannabinoid system (ECS).
 It is responsible for regulating essential functions such as pain, memory, mood, and appetite, to name a few.
 The two main receptors associated with this system are the CB1 and CB2 receptors and anandamide (AEA).
 Then, our bodies produce compounds called endocannabinoids, which attach to the receptors mentioned above.